EX PRO ATHLETE TURNED YOGI

 Soon I was taking my yoga mat everywhere, even to away games, find a empty room, hotel conference room, anything to do my yoga, yoga had become an important part of my training schedule.

-The list of what yoga has done for me could be a long one, so I’ll keep it short.
+The list of what adding yoga into my life has done for me could be a long one, so I’ll keep it short.

-LESS STRESSED – We hold a lot of our tension in our physical body and as my body began to release, so did my mind.
+We hold a lot of our tension in our physical body and as my body began to release, so did my mind.
 I found myself getting less irritated at certain situations.
 I still do get stressed.
-But if I do, I can calm it down pretty quickly now.
+But if I do, I have a way of bringing more calm into my life.

-LEANER – without a change in my diet, my body composition has changed.
+Without a change in my diet, my body composition has changed.
 I have found I am leaner than I’ve ever been.
-I still train and eat well, however studies showing a reduced level of cortisol (stress hormone) can help with fat loss, which I know have helped me.
+I still train and eat well, however studies showing a reduced level of cortisol (our stress hormone) can help with fat loss, which I know have helped me.

 Why didn’t I start earlier?